dlewismcr/BE-ncnews/README.md

 https://dl-ncnews.herokuapp.com/

-A RESTful API which will be used for the Northcoders News sprint.
+A RESTful API which will be used for the Northcoders News project.

 ## Getting Started